MicroEJ/docs/PlatformDeveloperGuide/uiFontFormat.rst

 Supported Languages
 -------------------

 The Font Engine manages the Unicode basic multilingual languages, whose characters are encoded on 16-bit, i.e. Unicodes from 0x0000 to 0xFFFF.
-It allows to render left-to-right or right-to-left writing systems: Latin (English etc.), Arabic, Chinese etc. are some supported languages.
+It allows to render left-to-right or right-to-left writing systems: Latin (English, etc.), Arabic, Chinese etc. are some supported languages.
 Note that the rendering is always performed left-to-right, even if the string are written right-to-left.
 There is no support for top-to-bottom writing systems.
 Some languages require diacritics and contextual letters; the Font Engine manages simple rules in order to combine several characters.

 Arabic Support
 --------------